-11.7.2 Discrimination, sexual assault, and harassment are not tolerated by USC http://capsnet.usc.edu/department/department-public-safety/online-forms/contact-us.
+11.7.1 Discrimination, sexual assault, and harassment are not tolerated by USC

 Any form of discrimination, harassment, profiling, bullying, etc. will not be tolerated by me, or any other member of the USC community.
-You are encouraged to report any incidents to the Office of Equity and Diversity http://equity.usc.edu or to the Department of Public Safety
+You are encouraged to report any incidents to the proper authorities and utilize USC's extensive support and counseling resources.